 General Advising Information

 Most EE classes are only offered once each year, so you must plan carefully to avoid delaying your graduation unduly.
 You can click on the link to the Two Year Schedule of Course Offerings to see what EE classes are planned to be offered in the next couple of years.
-If you go to degree programs, you can click on the links to the EE and CpE degree progression plans.
+If you go to degree programs, you can click on the links to the EE and CpE emphases progression plans.
 The critical sequences to complete are: